lammps/lammps/doc/src/create_atoms.rst

 .. note::

-  If you are using the :doc:`atom style template <atom_style>` command, the molecule template-ID of the atom style must be the same as the template-ID argument to this command.
+  If you are using the *mol* keyword in combination with the :doc:`atom style template <atom_style>` command, they must use the same molecule template-ID.

 Using a lattice to add molecules, e.g. via the *box* or *region* or *single* styles, is exactly the same as adding atoms on lattice